 - Sky background: the acquisition of sky background frames during the night may be necessary, especially in the LRS mode covering the K band where the sky background may be bright and variable.
 Such background file provides an efficient correction of the thermal background of the sky + instrument, the dark features and the static bad pixels.
 The SPHERE\irdis\lss\obs\sky template should be used. - Telluric standard observation: allows calibrating the telluric absorption on a featureless stellar spectrum.
 This calibration is done on request and prepared by the user with the template SPHERE\irdis\lss\obs\telluric.
 If the chosen star is a spectro-photometric standard, use of the widest slit is recommended to avoid the slit losses.

 ZIMPOL polarimetric imaging

-observation template Observing mode SPHERE_zimpol_p1_obs ZIMPOL polarimetric imaging P1 SPHERE_zimpol_p2_obs ZIMPOL polarimetric imaging P2
+6.1.14 ZIMPOL: Observation templates and user-defined parameters observation template Observing mode SPHERE_zimpol_p1_obs ZIMPOL polarimetric imaging P1 SPHERE_zimpol_p2_obs ZIMPOL polarimetric imaging P2

 User-defined parameters are: